ioki-mobility/summaraizer/README.md

 #### Examples (summarize comments from a source)

-Each provided sources already respects the JSON format required by the summarization providers.
+Each provided source already respects the JSON format required by the summarization providers.
-Being said, you can use of pipe to chain the commands together.
+Therefore, you can use piping to chain the commands together.

 ```bash
 summaraizer github --issue golang/go/66960 | summaraizer ollama --model llama3